Oscilloscope Renderer

 let distance = line.distance();

-// Get & through the line
+// Get & step through the line

 let ratio = (line.step * (*inc as f32)) / distance;